Authorities confirm body pulled from Prosser lake is missing Truckee teen

 Authorities in California have confirmed that the body found in a lake on Sunday is that of missing teenager Kiely Rodni.

-An autopsy performed by the Nevada County Sheriff-Coroner on the remains pulled from the Prosser Reservoir in Truckee positively identified the deceased as the 16-year-old, Place County Sheriff’s office said on Tuesday.
+An autopsy performed by the Nevada County Sheriff-Coroner on the remains pulled from the Prosser Reservoir in Truckee positively identified the deceased as the 16-year-old, the Placer County Sheriff’s Office said on Tuesday.

 “The Placer County Sheriff’s Office and the Nevada County Sheriff’s Office are in communication with Kiely’s family and offer our deepest condolences to them during this extremely difficult time,” the department said in a statement.